 - Contribute to the green recovery by enabling other decarbonisation technologies such as hydrogen fuel production, district heating, energy storage etc.

 - Enhance Northern Ireland’s security of supply and increase diversity of energy production.

 - Export 18MW electricity to the National Grid – enough to power in excess of 30,000 homes.

-- Provide improvements to the road network in the immediate vicinity of the site * Offer potential to export up to 10MW heat to future commercial, industrial or residential users nearby.
+- Offer potential to export up to 10MW heat to future commercial, industrial or residential users nearby.

 - Include a Visitor Centre that will feature an exhibition area, lecture theatre and viewing facilities for educational and community use.